-For the last two decades, model-based emission estimates are constrained by remote sensing capacity to detect active fires and area burned.
+For the last two decades, model-based emission estimates are constrained by remote-sensing capacity to detect active fires and area burned.
 In AR5, biomass burning emissions were derived from a satellite product (Lamarque et al., 2010).
-Since then, improvements in detection of small fires has enhanced the agreement with higher-resolution and ground-based data on burned area in several regions (Randerson et al., 2012; Mangeon et al., 2015) especially for areas subjected to agricultural waste burning (Chuvieco et al., 2016, 2019).
-The updated emission factors and contribution of forest versus savannah fires lead to significantly higher global emissions of NOx and lower emissions of OC and CO in CMIP6, compared with CMIP5.
-A recent compilation and assessment of emission factors (Andreae, 2019) indicates that the emission factors from Akagi et al. (2011), primarily used to produce the CMIP6 datasets, differ within ±50% for CO, OC, BC, and NOx, depending on the biome, and would imply, for example, up to 10-30% higher OC and BC emissions from tropical forest fires.
+Since then, improvements in detection of small fires has enhanced the agreement with higher-resolution and ground-based data on burned area in several regions (Randerson et al., 2012; Mangeon et al., 2015), especially for areas subjected to agricultural waste burning (Chuvieco et al., 2016, 2019).
+The updated emission factors and the contribution of forest versus savanna fires lead to significantly higher global emissions of NOx and lower emissions of OC and CO in CMIP6, compared with CMIP5.
+A recent compilation and assessment of emission factors (Andreae, 2019) indicates that the emission factors from Akagi et al. (2011), primarily used to produce the CMIP6 datasets, differ within ±50% for CO, OC, BC and NOx, depending on the biome, and would imply, for example, up to 10–30% higher OC and BC emissions from tropical forest fires.

-The historical (pre-satellite era) dataset for CMIP6 considers advances in knowledge of past fire dynamics (new fire proxy datasets, such as charcoal in sediments or levoglucosan in ice-cores) and visibility records from weather stations (Marlon et al., 2016; van Marle et al., 2017).
-At a global level, CMIP5 and CMIP6 emission trends are similar, however, there are substantial differences at the regional level, especially for the United States, South America (south of Amazonia), and southern hemisphere Africa (van Marle et al., 2017).
+The historical (pre-satellite era) dataset for CMIP6 considers advances in knowledge of past fire dynamics (new fire proxy datasets, such as charcoal in sediments or levoglucosan in ice cores) and visibility records from weather stations (Marlon et al., 2016; van Marle et al., 2017).
+At a global level, CMIP5 and CMIP6 emission trends are similar, however, there are substantial differences at the regional level, especially for the USA, South America (south of Amazonia) and Southern Hemisphere Africa (van Marle et al., 2017).

-Globally, the CMIP5 estimates (Lamarque et al., 2010), indicated gradual decline of open biomass burning emission from 1920 to about 1950 and then steady, and stronger than CMIP6, increase towards 2000.
-In contrast, CMIP6 biomass burning emissions (van Marle et al., 2017) increase only slightly over 1750 to 2015 and peak during the 1990s after which they decrease gradually consistently, with the assessment of fire trends in Chapter 5.
-Therefore, the CMIP6 evolution has a smaller difference between pre-industrial and present emissions than CMIP5, resulting in a lower radiative forcing of biomass burning SLCFs, leading to possibly lower effect on climate (van Marle et al., 2017).
+Globally, the CMIP5 estimates (Lamarque et al., 2010), indicated a gradual decline of open biomass burning emission from 1920 to about 1950 and then steady, and stronger than CMIP6, increase towards 2000.
+In contrast, CMIP6 biomass burning emissions (van Marle et al., 2017) increase only slightly over 1750–2015 and peak during the 1990s after which they decrease gradually consistently, with the assessment of fire trends in Chapter 5.
+Therefore, the CMIP6 evolution has a smaller difference between pre-industrial and present emissions than CMIP5, resulting in a lower radiative forcing of biomass burning SLCFs, leading to a possibly lower effect on climate (van Marle et al., 2017).

 Climate warming, especially through change in temperature and precipitation, will generally increase the risk of fire (Jia et al., 2019, see also Chapter 12) and can also affect the fire injection and plume height (Veira et al., 2016), but occurrence of fires and their emissions in the future strongly depends on anthropogenic factors such as population density, land use and fire management (Veira et al., 2016).
-Consequently, future emissions vary widely with increases and decreases amongst the SSP scenarios due to different land use change scenarios.
+Consequently, future emissions vary widely with increases and decreases amongst the SSP scenarios due to different land-use change scenarios.

 In summary, there has been an improvement in the knowledge of biomass burning emissions by reducing key uncertainties highlighted in AR5.
-However, systematic assessment of remaining uncertainties is limited, with a lower limit of uncertainties due to emission factors of 30 %, and larger uncertainties due to burning activity estimates, especially at regional level.
+However, systematic assessment of remaining uncertainties is limited, with a lower limit of uncertainties due to emission factors of 30 %, and larger uncertainties due to burning-activity estimates, especially at regional level.
 Overall, a medium confidence in current global biomass burning SLCF emissions and their evolution over the satellite era is assessed.
-There is low-to-medium confidence in pre-industrial to the 1980s of biomass SLCF emissions, which rely on incorporation of several proxy data, with limited spatial representativeness.
-Nevertheless, uncertainties in absolute value of pre-industrial emissions remain high, limiting confidence of radiative forcing estimates.
+There is low to medium confidence in pre-industrial to the 1980s biomass SLCF emissions, which rely on the incorporation of several proxy data, with limited spatial representativeness.
+Nevertheless, uncertainties in the absolute value of pre-industrial emissions remain high, limiting confidence of radiative forcing estimates.

-Evolution of Atmospheric SLCF abundances
+Evolution of Atmospheric SLCF Abundances